top of page

 Peeks & Picks

-Did you know that every month I partner with my friends at Joyride Books to help you figure out what middle-grade books to read?
-They are a wonderful women-owned independent children's bookstore in San Diego whose mission is to provide books for all children everywhere.
+Did you know that every month, I write reviews to help you figure out what middle-grade books to read?
+My mission is to provide thoughtful choices that encourage children to read books everywhere.
 Below are some of my reviews.
 Follow along at #AngiesPeeks and #READ!

 The Latest Peek is...